BenSmithers/NuIsanceFit/README.md

 ```
 so things don't get set to an unexpected value.
 This ensures we run into the problem exactly when it's relevant!

+Also, use inheritance when appropriate (see: `weighter.py`)

 ### Dependencies

 Try to avoid using bloated uncommon dependencies except where necessary.
-Numpy, scipy, and matplotlib should have everything we'll need!
+Numpy, scipy, pytorch and matplotlib should have everything we'll need!
+If there are other dependencies not present in a standard python installation, add them below.

+Other dependencies:
+ - Add them here